davefowler/thingsilearned/content/sitespec.md

+---
-# ThingsILearned Format Design spec
+title: ThingsILearned Format Design spec
+---

 - ThingsILearned is not simply a blog
 - Projects should have their own style